 To deepen the relationship with your customer, you need to provide the right experience at the right time.
 But that's only truly possible when you have the data to identify, attract, and nurture your prospects and customers.
-In fact, the majority (59%) of high-tech businesses in our 2022 High Tech Digital Trends report indicate that the number one technology investment priority is data and insights (which includes data analytics, data management, and customer data platforms).
+On top of that, many manufacturers struggle to unify data and transform it into insights.
+In a survey of 400 US and UK manufacturing executives, fewer than half (44%) of respondents said digital transformation was providing them with additional actionable data-and 19% were not harnessing any data insights at all.